VladyslavUsenko/basalt/README.md

 By default presets use:
 `thirdparty/vcpkg/scripts/buildsystems/vcpkg.cmake`

-On macOS, the repository also includes helper scripts for local development and packaging:
+On macOS, build the release preset and then package the release artifact:
 ```
-./scripts/build_macos.sh
+cmake --preset release
+cmake --build --preset release -j8
+./scripts/package_macos_release.sh <tag>
+# Optional: upload the generated tarball and checksums to the GitLab release for <tag>
 ./scripts/package_macos_release.sh <tag>
 ```